iliapopov17/The-shadow-of-HIV/README.md

 #### IonTorrent samples

 IonTorrent samples were already mapped to the human genome and files were presented in `.bam` format.
-Unmapped reads were extracted using `samtools v.X.X.`<br>
+Unmapped reads were extracted using `samtools v.1.20.`<br>
 See [`Snakefiles/Snakefile_IonTorrent`](https://github.com/iliapopov17/The-shadow-of-HIV/blob/main/Snakefiles/Snakefile_IonTorrent) file for details.

 #### BGI samples

-BGI samples were mapped to the Human Reference Genome (version X) using `bowtie2 v.X.X.` Then unmapped reads were also extracted usint `samtools v.X.X.`<br>
+BGI samples were presented in raw `.fastq.gz` format.
+They were mapped to the Human Reference Genome (version X) using `bowtie2 v.2.5.3.` Then unmapped reads were also extracted usint `samtools v.1.20.`<br>
 See [`Snakefiles/Snakefile_BGI`](https://github.com/iliapopov17/The-shadow-of-HIV/blob/main/Snakefiles/Snakefile_BGI) file for details.

 ### Assigning taxonomic labels

-Taxonomic identification was performed with `kraken2 v.X.X.` utilizing full PlusPF (77GB) database with 0.6 confidence threshold.
+Taxonomic identification was performed with `kraken2 v.2.1.3.` utilizing full PlusPF (77GB) database with 0.6 confidence threshold.

 <details><summary>
 <b>Clipped image from Snakefiles with kraken2 parameters:</b>